 Like discussed previously, SMART data requires root privilege to access, and snmpd runs as a low privilege user.
 What I do is have a CRON job that reads this data and stores it in files for snmpd to access via extension scripts.

-This code simply runs through devices matching /dev/sd? (ie. /dev/sda, /dev/sdb etc.) and dumps their SMART data to a file in /var/local/snmp as described previously.
+This code in smart-cron simply runs through devices matching /dev/sd? (ie. /dev/sda, /dev/sdb etc.) and dumps their SMART data to a file in /var/local/snmp as described previously.
 From here extension scripts for snmpd can pick it up without requiring privilege.

 At this point STOP.
 Wait for the smart-* files to be created in /var/local/snmp.
 I suspect a lot of problems reported relate to not getting an early part of the chain working fully before moving on.
 Don't move on until the files exists.

 SMART parameters are numbered and it made sense to me to exploit the numbering in a universal script instead of having to treat each parameter on it's own.

 I place the parameter parsing script smart-generic (make it executable first: chmod +x smart-generic) in /etc/snmp

 This script takes one argument of the SMART parameter number and outputs the difference (remaining life) between the current value and the threshold for that parameter.
 It is worth noting that different manufacturers (and even different models and revisions of drives) create these values differently so the value is of little interest on it's own, but unusual fluctuations or downward trends are worth taking note of.
 For temperatures it is normally necessary to take the raw data which can be done by prefixing the parameter ID with a 'R'.

 This is another good time to STOP.
 Test that the smart-generic script is actually picking up the data:

 In /etc/snmp/snmpd.conf add the following lines (or others if you want to monitor them):

 extend smartdevices /etc/snmp/smart-generic devices